-In an effort to ensure that quality residency programs that meet District standards are in place throughout the District, all approved new resident teacher sites/programs will complete a self-study in the fall of each year for the first three years that they participate in the program.
-Sites/programs with an established residency of four or more years will complete a self-study once every three years unless requested to do so earlier by the Teacher Development Council.
+- a) First Three Years: In an effort to ensure that quality residency programs that meet District standards are in place throughout the District, all approved new resident teacher sites/programs will complete a self-study in the fall of each year for the first three years that they participate in the program. - b) Four or More Years: Sites/programs with an established residency of four or more years will complete a self-study once every three years unless requested to do so earlier by the Teacher Development Council.
 This self-study must be submitted in December.
-It will be reviewed by a Residency Site/Program Assessment Team who will make a site/program visit in January or February to either recommend the residency site/program for the following year or provide feedback about areas which need improvement prior to recommendation for continuation.
-The Residency Site/Program Assessment Teams will be comprised of members from the Teacher Development Council and/or their designees.
+It will be reviewed by a Residency Site/Program Assessment Team who will make a site/program visit in January or February to either recommend the residency site/program for the following year or provide feedback about areas which need improvement prior to recommendation for continuation. - c) Residency Site/Program Team: The Residency Site/Program Assessment Teams will be comprised of members from the Teacher Development Council and/or their designees.
 The Team's recommendations are taken to the Teacher Development Council to make a final decision.